viVeK21111/retail_insights/README.md

 ### To start the project
 > streamlit run main.py
-Used local database , the sql query file is given at /database
+<br>Used local database , the sql query file is given at /database

 ![T-Shirt Image](images/page.png)